deutsia/deutsia-radio/README.md

 3. Tap "Start" to connect to Tor
 4. Wait for "Connected" status

 Orbot provides the Tor daemon - deutsia radio connects to it as a client.
+Note: deutsia radio connects to Orbot at the application level.
+This means that unless you've configured Orbot to be a full device VPN, your connection to other apps like Spotify or Chrome will be from your residential ip address.

 ## Force Tor Protection